wcollins/pymcn/README.md

 ```

 ## Usage
-CSV file should contain the following columns:
+Excel _.xlsx_ file should contain the following columns:

 - name: The name of the network
 - cloud: The cloud provider.
 Valid options are 'aws', 'azure', or 'gcp'